FactomProject/FactomDocs/factomDataStructureDetails.md

 Factom note: these will be expanded and better defined soon.

 This field is modeled after Bitcoin's [OP_CHECKSIG](https://en.bitcoin.it/wiki/OP_CHECKSIG).
 It allows the signer of this input to specify how the transaction can be reconfigured without resigning.
-Not using the strictest type allows for transaction malleability.
-This field defines the parts of the transaction that the signature is signing.
-There are 4 types.
-- Sighash all - Inputs and outputs cannot be changed without breaking the signature.
-Signature covers Header, Outputs, and Inputs.
-- Sighash single - The input signature is valid if the output at the same index number is included.
-Signature signs the header, output, and input fields as if the desired output were the only one present.
-- Sighash anyonecanpay - signature covers the Header, all outputs, and the input field as if it were the only input.
-- Sighash none - Any outputs can be respecified to spend the value in any divisions to any address(es) without breaking the signature.

-The upper bits are reserved and should be set to zero.
+For the initial release of Factoids, only Sighash_All is supported.
+The value must be set to 0x00 for version 0 of the transaction.

+The signature covers Header, Outputs, and Inputs.
+The RCD is protected from tampering because the signed inputs specify only 1 possible RCD.

-Note: For the crowdsale, the raw Ed25519 pubkey in an OP_RETURN is used.
+Note: For the token sale, a raw Ed25519 pubkey is included in an OP_RETURN output along with the payment to the sale multisig address.
 The the genesis block will contain a transaction which outputs to many 1 of 1 addresses.
 There will be an output for each of the Bitcoin payments' specified pubkeys.
 The addresses will be derived from the exposed pubkeys.

 Some later RCD types will be added.
 Output types supporting [atomic cross](https://en.bitcoin.it/wiki/Atomic_cross-chain_trading) chain swaps and [time locking](https://github.com/bitcoin/bips/blob/master/bip-0065.mediawiki) outputs are desirable.
 Output scripts are also useful and desirable, but can open security holes.
 They are not critical for the first release of Factom, so we will implement them later.
 This would give us the ability to make conditional outputs (IF, AND, OR, etc).
 Nesting is also desirable but undefined in this version.
 This would give multisig within a multisig transaction.

 Ed25519 allows for threshold multisig in a single signature, but that cryptography will have to come later.
 For now, multisig is based on multiple independent pubkeys and multiple signatures.

 Fees are the difference between the outputs and the inputs.
-The fees are sacrificed.
-They are not reclaimed by the federated servers.
-The fees are only partially defined, but will at minimum cost as much as the per-KiB price of an entry.
-The number of signature checks will also factor into the cost.
+The fees are [sacrificed](https://blog.ethereum.org/2014/02/01/on-transaction-fees-and-the-fallacy-of-market-based-solutions/).
+They are defined by, but not reclaimed by the Federated servers.
+The minimum transaction fees are based on the current exchange rate of Factoids to Entry Credits.
+The outputs must be less than the inputs by at least the the fee amount at confirmation time.
+The fees the sum of 3 things that cause load on the system:
+1. Transaction data size. -- Factoid transactions are charged the same amount as Entry Credits (EC).
+The size fees are 1 EC per KiB with a maximum transaction size of 10 KiB.
+2. Number of outputs created -- These are data points which potentially need to be tracked far into the future.
+They are more expensive to handle, and require a larger sacrifice.
+Outputs cost 10 EC per output.
+A purchase of Entry Credits also requires the 10 EC fee to be valid.
+3. Number of signatures checked -- These cause expensive computation on all full nodes.
+A fee of 1 EC equivalent must be paid for each signature included.

+A minimal transaction with 2 inputs and 2 outputs spending single sig outputs would cost the equivalent of 23 Entry Credits.

 ## Block Elements